smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

 Syntactic shape IDs in the IDL
 ==============================

-:token:`Unquoted string values <unquoted_text>` in the Smithy IDL are considered shape IDs and are resolved to absolute shape IDs using the process defined in :ref:`relative-shape-id`.
+Unquoted string values that are not object keys in the Smithy IDL are considered shape IDs and are resolved to absolute shape IDs using the process defined in :ref:`relative-shape-id`.
 Values that are not meant to be shape IDs MUST be quoted.

 For example, the following model resolves the value of the :ref:`error-trait` to the shape ID ``"smithy.example#client"`` rather than using the string